IIIF/api/source/auth/2.0/index.md

 For IIIF Image Services, the same [IIIF Image API][image-api] specification describes how clients retrieve the image information response (the info.json) and then use that information to make requests for content (specific image requests using image service parameters, such as tile requests).
 This Access Control Specification describes additional services to include in the info.json that the client uses to steer the user through the access control flow.

-The info.json also acts as a _probe_ service: the client can see the HTTP response status code when it requests the info.json.
+The info.json also acts as a __probe service__: the client can see the HTTP response status code when it requests the info.json.
 It uses the status code to determine the user's current access to the image service: a 200 status code on the info.json indicates that the user will be able to see images requested from the service.
 The client sends any access token it has acquired from the resource's access service(s) as part of the probe request.

 Content Resources like videos and PDFs do not have service descriptions equivalent to the info.json.
 Therefore the additional services for access control must be described alongside the Content Resource in the Manifest (or other IIIF resource).
-A Content Resource, like an info.json, may act as its own _probe service_ - the client can make an HTTP request and observe the response status code.
+A Content Resource, like an info.json, may act as its own __probe service__ - the client can make an HTTP request and observe the response status code.
 However, it is not efficient to make GET requests for very large Content Resources just to observe the HTTP status.
 It is also not possible to convey any additional information this way because the response body is not JSON-LD but the binary content of the resource itself.

 For this reason:

-* The info.json is always its own probe service, and always requested with HTTP GET.
+* The info.json _MUST_ always be its own __probe service__, and is always requested with HTTP `GET`.
-* Other Content Resources _MAY_ be their own probe services, using HEAD requests (not GET), in scenarios where a separate probe service is not possible, but:
+* Other Content Resources _MAY_ be their own probe services, using HTTP `HEAD` requests (not `GET`), in scenarios where a separate probe service is not possible, but:
-* Other Content Resources _SHOULD_ provide a separate probe service, which is always requested with HTTP GET and may carry additional information.
+* Other Content Resources _SHOULD_ provide a separate probe service, which is always requested with HTTP `GET` and may carry additional information.

 ### 1.5.1 Probe Service Example